romange/gaia/docs/qsbr.md

 ```

 The function `BlockUntilAllThreadsPassQuiescentState();` allows grace period, during which
-the writer is blocked until all readers stopped accessing their current pointers to `Index`.
+the writer is blocked until all current readers stopped accessing their pointers to `Index`.
-Please note that `BlockUntilAllThreadsPassQuiescentState();` is not obliged to wait for there readers
-that meanwhile start accessing the new value of `data_ptr_`.
+All the new readers will start accessing the new pointer because it was updated before `BlockUntilAllThreadsPassQuiescentState();` call.
+Please note that `BlockUntilAllThreadsPassQuiescentState();` is not obliged to wait for the new readers that meanwhile start accessing the new value of `data_ptr_`.

 In RCU scheme this blocking function is called `synchronize_rcu();` and as I said QSBR is only one
 of the implementations for that function.
 I wrote down the simple pseudo-code